Yemeni army in major ground offensive against al Qaeda

 It was not immediately possible to verify the reports.

-The operation appears to have come as a follow up on a series of air raids on April 19 and 20, which Yemen said killed some 65 suspected militants, including 55 in southern regions and 10 in the central province of al-Bayda.
+The operation appears to have come as a follow up on a series of air raids on April 19 and 20, which killed some 55 suspected militants.

-The Defence Ministry said those air strikes targeted “terrorist elements (who) were planning to target vital civilian and military installations”.
+The Defence Ministry had said those air strikes that targeted a remote region were “terrorist elements were planning to target vital civilian and military installations”.

-On Tuesday, Yemeni president Abd Rabbu Mansour Hadi said 70 percent of al Qaeda fighters were foreigners.

-“Whoever is doubtful of that among our brothers, should go to the morgues in hospitals and see the corpses of people whose countries have refused to accept them.
-They’re from Brazil, the Netherlands, Australia, France and various countries,” Hadi told graduates at the police academy.

-Local sources said unmanned drone aircraft had been seen above the target areas before the strikes earlier this month.
+Local sources said unmanned drone aircraft had been seen above the target areas beforehand.
 The United States acknowledges using drone strikes to target AQAP in Yemen, but it does not comment on the practice.

 U.S. officials credit the drone strategy for the fact that AQAP is no longer able to control territory in Yemen as it did in 2011.
 But critics, including some Yemenis and U.S. politicians, say the strikes and civilian casualties are increasing sympathy for AQAP and resentment against Washington.